codeenigma/ce-provision/roles/debian/yace_exporter/README.md

 * `yace_exporter_iam_configuration` - a JSON formatted IAM policy

 ### Example
-Example of an basic YACE config that will fetch EC2 CPU usage, with a minimum IAM policy required for that.
+An basic YACE config that will fetch EC2 CPU usage, with a minimum IAM policy required for that.

 ```yaml
 yace_exporter_configuration: